 The question tells us to only talk about two of the facilities.
 That gives us three options:

 - Sports centres and public gardens

 We also have to explain which is more important, which means we need to develop our points giving reasons to support them.

 Let's have a look at some instructions that are given for writing essays in the Cambridge English Advanced Handbook for teachers.

-Number one: Content.
-It's important to know who your target reader is and we know our target reader is probably an academic tutor so that means that your writing needs to be formal.
+It's important to know who your target reader is as this will effect the level of formality or register.
+We know from the information above that our target reader is likely to be an academic tutor, which means that your writing should be formal.

-Okay, so this means we need to find the most important issues on a topic and back these up with reasons, extra points and extra ideas if you can think of them.
+Okay, so the information above means we need to find the most important issues with regard to a topic and back these up with reasons, extra points and extra ideas if you can think of them.

-This will help with the organisation marking criteria.
+This will help with the Organisation marking criterion.
 You should follow a clear structure with a good flow.
-If the examiner can read how the points are developed in a clear way you will get higher marks.
+If the examiner can see that the points are developed in a clear way, you will get higher marks.

 iii.
 C1 Advanced Essay - Example Answer